marijnh/Eloquent-JavaScript/11_async.md

 An _asynchronous_ model allows multiple things to happen at the same time.
 When you start an action, your program continues to run.
 When the action finishes, the program is informed and gets access to the result (for example, the data read from disk).

-We can compare synchronous and asynchronous programming using a small example: a program that fetches two resources from the ((network)) and then combines results.
+We can compare synchronous and asynchronous programming using a small example: a program that makes two requests over the ((network)) and then combines the result.

 {{index "synchronous programming"}}